playcanvas/developer.playcanvas.com/content/en/tutorials/webxr-ray-input.md

 });
 ```

-When color button is clicked, we change diffuse color of each mesh instance of a cube model.
+When the color button is clicked, we change the diffuse color of each mesh instance of a cube model.

-This UI interaction is agnostic to input source: either it originates from VR handheld devices; gaze input of mobile VR; touch on screen in AR environment; as well as classic mouse and touch.
-So creating trully multi-platform applications and testing is easy.
+This UI interaction is agnostic to input source: either it originates from VR handheld devices; gaze input of mobile VR; on-screen touch in an AR environment; as well as classic mouse and touch.
+So creating truly multi-platform applications and testing is easy.

 [1]: https://playcanvas.com/project/460449/overview/webvr-ray-input
 [2]: /user-manual/xr/using-webxr/